Pavithra-B-08/Job-Portal/README.md

 # **Freelance Marketplace Job Portal**

 ### **Overview**
 The Freelance Marketplace Job Portal is an Object-Oriented Analysis and Design (**OOAD**) project that simulates an online platform connecting **job providers** with **freelancers**.
 It allows job providers to post projects and hire skilled freelancers, while freelancers can bid for jobs based on their expertise.
-The portal also features a rating system, payment management, and job status tracking.

 ---